Demonophonic Blues (2004)

 Artist: Tony C. and the Truth

-Featuring: Tony Cesternino (Vox/Guitars/Harmonica), Chris Buono (Guitar/Sounds), Kyle Kelso (Guitars/Producer), DJ Prestige (Turntables), John Harvey (Bass), Tobias Ralph (Drums), Sophia Ramos (Backing Vocals)
+Featuring: Tony Cesternino (Vocals/Guitars/Harmonica), Chris Buono (Guitar/Sounds), Kyle Kelso (Guitars/Producer), DJ Prestige (Turntables), John Harvey (Bass), Tobias Ralph (Drums), Sophia Ramos (Backing Vocals)

 Who I Are

-Recorded in Tony’s living room through a “portable” Pro Tools HD rig on Lava’s dime, this was one for the record books in more ways than I can state here.
 For this track I strapped on Tony’s newly acquired original Airline semi-hollow for all the lo-fi cheap-o licks throughout.
-I ended up wielding Kyle’s kick-ass Les Paul through a fire-breathing Marshall half stack for some gutteral riffing as well as the outro solo starting at 3:18.
+I ended up wielding Kyle’s kick-ass Les Paul through a fire-breathing Marshall half stack for some guttural riffing as well as the outro solo starting at 3:18.
 It was loud.
+Fun fact: For those of you paying attention to my shit, if you noticed what seemed like broken English on my Facebook Musician page bio headline, well, this is where it came from.

 Weight of the World

-After the mindless banter at the opening my delay pad signature enters in with a vintage Mu-Tron Bi-Phase properly coloring it (no, that’s not a synth pad).
+After the mindless banter at the opening my delay pad signature enters in with a vintage Mu-Tron Bi-Phase properly coloring it.
 At 2:09 I drop a double tracked solo played on someone’s sweet Gibson SG.
 I was going for a Randy Rhoads thing sans cheesy MXR effects.
 The outro has some sonic trickery over the pads courtesy of Boss delays and my vintage Electro-Harmonix 16 Second Delay.

 Gravity

-With a slide, my 16 Second Delay, and a host of other goodies I colored this track with the vibe it demanded.
-Tony’s soulful acoustic slide work was outstanding, especially for the eery pitch heard sparingly throughout.
-Check out Tobias’ pocket, too–DAMN.
+With a slide, the same vintage EHX 16 Second Delay and a host of other goodies I colored this track with the vibe it demanded.
+Tony’s soulful acoustic slide work was outstanding, especially for the eerie pitch heard sparingly throughout.
+Check out Tobias’s pocket, too – DAMN.